 Huge blast rocks China gas plant, 'many injured': State media

-BEIJING: A huge explosion rocked a gas plant in central China on Friday (Jul 19), causing many injuries and shattering windows and doors of buildings in a three-kilometre radius, state media said.
+BEIJING: A huge explosion rocked a gas plant in China's Henan province on Friday (Jul 19), causing many injuries and shattering windows and doors of buildings in a 3km radius, state media said.

-The number of casualties was not immediately known following the blast in Henan province, but official news agency Xinhua said "many people" were injured at the site of the explosion with two people so far unaccounted for.
+The number of casualties was not immediately known, but official news agency Xinhua said "many people" were injured at the site of the explosion.

-The blast rocked the Yima gasification plant in Sanmenxia at 5.50pm local time (0950 GMT).
+Two people are so far unaccounted for after the blast, which happened at 5.50pm local time, and some of the injured have been hospitalised.

+Xinhua said the blast occurred in the air separation unit of the Henan Coal Gas Group factory and not in the gas tank areas, citing a source in the Yima city government.
+All production at the plant has been stopped.

 "Many windows and doors within a three-kilometre radius were shattered, and some interior doors were also blown out by the blast," state broadcaster CCTV said on its Twitter-like Weibo social media account.